Life Insurance with Lyme Disease in Canada

 This sort of policy is appealing to persons who have been rejected standard coverage because of physical or health issues, mental diseases, criminal records, hazardous employment, or a variety of other circumstances.
 These features classify these individuals as high-risk, resulting in less-than-ideal ratings from life insurance providers.
 No medical exam life insurance products enable persons in these challenging circumstances to acquire coverage.
 However, this plan is typically more expensive and provides less coverage.
 These policies are not the most cost-effective, but they provide peace of mind to individuals who would not otherwise qualify for life insurance.

 Guaranteed Issue Insurance is a type of no medical insurance, but contains no questions and does not mandate medical exams.
 Guaranteed issue insurance is designed for those with more severe health conditions or who are older than the age requirements for traditional or simplified insurance.
 Many insurers also offer a 24-month deferral period for guaranteed life acceptance insurance.
 Guaranteed issue insurance coverage typically has a maximum of $50,000, although some insurers cover less, and has the highest premium of the three because it is a form of permanent life insurance.
+This type of insurance is ideal if you’re having difficulty getting approved due to your health condition.

 Finding the right life insurance policy for you